nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Saving updated NurseSchedule objects into .txt file**

-5. `runCommandLoopUntilExit()` will then call `NurseScheduleStorage.writeToFile()` which starts the process of writing detials of all existing Nurse Schedule objects within the Arraylist into a specific .txt file.
+5. `runCommandLoopUntilExit()` will then call `NurseScheduleStorage.writeToFile()` which starts the process of writing details of all existing Nurse Schedule objects within the Arraylist into a specific .txt file.

 6. Control is then returned to NurseScheduleInstance.